apostrophecms/apostrophe/README.md

 Four cool things happen here.

-First, we extend the `apostrophe-pieces` module to create a module for managing blog posts, and we use `addFields` to extend the schema to include publication date and time fields.
+First, we extend the `apostrophe-pieces` module to create a module for managing blog posts, and we use `addFields` to extend the schema to include publication date and time fields as well as a `body` content area. *By default pieces don't have any content areas.*

-Second, we use `addColumns` and `addSorts` to configure the "Manage Blog Posts" view to be aware of the `publishedAt` property.

 Third, we add a constructor function in which we override the `beforeSave` method. `apostrophe-pieces` automatically calls `beforeSave` whenever a blog post is saved in the editor.
 By default `beforeSave` does nothing.
 Our version will update an easily sorted `publishedAt` field based on the publication date and time.